 This year, I vow to do things a bit differently.
 It will be easier as Craig and I are staying home so we’ll both be sharing kitchen duties so we can control the menu and I know exactly what’s in our dishes.
 Here’s what we’ll be whipping up.

 Turkey: Dark meat or white, turkey is one of the lowest-calorie protein sources you can eat.
 The high-quality protein in turkey helps to trigger satiety so you’re less likely to overeat that pecan pie.
-A three-ounce serving of skinless turkey breast has about 120 calories and one gram of fat.
-I’ll pick up a small Honeysuckle White because they are giving back and helping to end hunger with their partnership with Feeding America.
-We’re going to try a two-day dry brine this year (I know…it adds sodium…but it makes the turkey ridiculously juicy) before attempting to grill the bird.
-I’ve read how to do this in the LA Times so I’m taking their word on it.
+A three-ounce serving of skinless turkey breast has about 120 calories and one gram of fat. \

 Cranberry Sauce: This is my ultimate favorite dish of Thanksgiving and Christmas.
 Research reveals that cranberries are low in calories and rich in fiber, potassium and contain vitamin C, but dumping a truckload of sugar to them to make them palatable isn’t the healthiest option.
 Cranberries contain unique compounds that have proven antibacterial properties that provide total body health benefits.
-My sauce is made with one bag of fresh berries that I simmer with water and a Splenda/sugar blend until they pop.
-I then blend with half a packet of lemon Jell-0, chopped walnuts, cinnamon, applesauce, lemon and orange zest.
+My sauce is made with one bag of fresh berries that I simmer with water and a Truvia Cane Sugar Blend that has 75 percent fewer calories than regular sugar in my recipes.
+I then blend with a half packet of lemon Jell-0, chopped walnuts, cinnamon, unsweetened applesauce, lemon and orange zest.